Running backs coach Al Washington talks to Jayme Parker about the success of the Eagles' run game

-Entering his seventh year coaching, his second at Boston College and his first as running backs coach.
+Entering his ninth year coaching, his fourth at Boston College and his third as running backs coach

-Spent the 2012 season as assistant defensive line and assistant special teams coach at Boston College, his alma mater.
+Returned to his alma mater as assistant defensive line and assistant special teams coach in 2012

 Came to Boston College after serving as linebackers coach at Elon University for one season (2011) under the direction of head coach Jason Swepson.
 Swepson is a 1992 BC graduate who served as running backs coach at his alma mater for eight seasons (1999-2006).